203rd Coastal Division (Italy): History

 The division was activated on 1 July 1943 in Cagliari by expanding the XIII Coastal Brigade.
 The division was assigned to XIII Army Corps, which was responsible for the defense of the southern half of the island of Sardinia.
 The division was based in San Vito and responsible for the coastal defense of the coast between Capo Pula and Capo Monte Santu, which included the Gulf of Cagliari, the harbor of Cagliari, and the south-eastern coast of Sardinia.

 The 203rd Coastal Division, together with the 204th Coastal Division, 205th Coastal Division, IV Coastal Brigade, and XXXIII Coastal Brigade formed a first static defense line against allied landings on the island.
-Further inland the 30th Infantry Division "Sabauda", 31st Infantry Division "Calabria", 47th Infantry Division "Bari", and 184th Paratroopers Division "Nembo" were the mobile forces of the Armed Forces Command Sardinia.
+Further inland the 30th Infantry Division "Sabauda", 31st Infantry Division "Calabria", 47th Infantry Division "Bari", and 184th Infantry Division "Nembo" were the mobile forces of the Armed Forces Command Sardinia.

 After the announcement of the Armistice of Cassibile on 8 September 1943 the division, together with all other divisions on Sardinia, refused German demands to surrender.
 Realizing the futility of attempting to gain control of Sardinia the German forces on the island retreated to Corsica.

 The division joined the Italian Co-belligerent Army and remained in Sardinia at reduced strength.
 On 29 August 1944 the division and most of its remaining units were disbanded.